December 1973

 20

-Bobby Darin, one of the few teen idols of the Fifties to survive the Sixties and the early Seventies, dies at age thirty-seven.
-Cause of death is heart failure, which occurs during Darin's second open-heart surgery in two years.
-Darin never became quite the legend he once said he hoped to be, but has had an impressive string of hits: fourteen Top Twenty singles between 1958 and 1966.
-The song most often associated him is "Mack the Knife," which was Number One for nine weeks in 1959.
+Bobby Darin, one of the few teen idols of the Fifties to survive the Sixties and the early Seventies, dies at age 37.
+Cause of death is heart failure (he had suffered from rheumatic fever as a child), which occurs during Darin's second open-heart surgery in two years.
+Darin, a consummate entertainer who sang pop, rock 'n' roll, and folk, never became quite the legend he once said he hoped to be, but has had an impressive string of hits: fourteen Top 20 singles between 1958 and 1966, including "Splish Splash," "Dream Lover" and "Mack the Knife," the song most often associated him which spent nine weeks at #1 in 1959.

 21